How Christie lost his spot on the Trump transition team

 However, two of the sources close to Christie noted some staffers brought on to the transition team by the governor still remain in their roles.
 As an example, the Christie ally cited Bill Haggerty, who is helping Trump identify potential Cabinet appointments.

 “Anybody saying Trump was expressing dissatisfaction with the governor is ridiculous, particularly on the appointment stuff,” the Christie ally said.
-“Bill Haggerty, who did the presidential appointments stuff for Romney, did it for us and is still there doing all the same work.”
+“Bill Hagerty, who did the presidential appointments stuff for Romney, did it for us and is still there doing all the same work.”

 News of the firing of Rogers and Freedman was immediately followed by a slew of reports that the action was part of a “purge” of aides loyal to Christie that was orchestrated by Kushner because of a longstanding grudge.
 (In 2004, Christie prosecuted Kushner’s father for tax evasion, illegal campaign contributions, and witness tampering.)
 However, the high-level campaign source who talked to Yahoo News suggested the rumors about Kushner engaging in a “vendetta” against Christie were “completely false.”